 A. G. Leventis African Biodiversity Fellowship Programme

-This new Fellowship programme, launched in September 2021, is run by Professor Milner-Gulland, Tasso Leventis Professor of Biodiversity in the Department of Biology, and her team in the Interdisciplinary Centre for Conservation Science.
+This Fellowship programme, launched in September 2021, is run by Professor Milner-Gulland, Tasso Leventis Professor of Biodiversity in the Department of Biology, and her team in the Interdisciplinary Centre for Conservation Science.
 It offers NGO, government and business employees working on biodiversity conservation, as well as researchers in academic institutions, the opportunity to engage with researchers based at the University of Oxford, and to benefit from the training, resources and opportunities the University has to offer.
 The scheme offers the chance to spend up to three months at Oxford, attending training courses, networking and creating collaborations, writing papers, and developing ideas.
 It also offers remote support, training and networking opportunities before and after the time spent in Oxford.
 Successful applicants can spend their Fellowship in any Department of the University as long as their project is within the sphere of conservation.

 Thanks to the generous support of the A. G. Leventis Foundation, this new programme enables us to host three visitors per year.